inkle/ink/Documentation/WritingWithInk.md

 Obviously, our global variables are not intended to be constants, so we need a syntax for altering them.

-Since by default, any text in an **ink** script is printed out directly to the screen, we use a markup symbol to indicate that a line of content is intended meant to be doing some numerical work, we use the `~` mark.
+Since by default, any text in an **ink** script is printed out directly to the screen, we use a markup symbol to indicate that a line of content is meant to be doing some numerical work, we use the `~` mark.

 The following statements all assign values to variables: